wso2/identity-apps/.changeset/spicy-icons-explode.md

 "@wso2is/i18n": patch
 ---

-Handle the workflow enagagement scenario when adminstrator assignments for the existing user.
+Handle the workflow engagement scenario when administrator assignments for the existing user.